February 2014: ECHOES in Amsterdam, Brussels and Berlin

 Design: Indre Klimaite

 Hosted by the Cameroonian artist magazine DiARTgonale, the series of special editions presents the outcome of a long-term curatorial endeavour initiated in 2010 for which Cameroonian and European artists collaboratively produce new, research-based artworks.
-Annette Schemmel curates the project in dialogue with artist Marjolijn Dijkman.

 The second issue deals with ECHOES: a famous novel, an idiosyncratic image bank, a sound archive and historical statements reverberate in the contributions.
 Artists, writers and passionate amateurs of both continents have engaged with each other in the production of intriguing artworks, interviews, surveys and stories.
 The sculptors Justine Gaga and Beate Engl for example have thought through the artistic references that inform their individual practice in Cameroon and Germany.
 The resulting objects, drafts for performances and text collages are entitled “Echo”.
 They exhibit and question canonised artistic knowledge.
 Additionally to this project, Annette Schemmel promotes the panoply of art libraries in Western and Central Africa that were recently initiated.